ascii-supply-networks/ascii-hydra/papers/multi_platform_orchestration/paper.md

 The proposed framework improves reproducibility by centralizing metadata management and standardizing orchestration across diverse environments.
 This in turn reduces infrastructure complexity and aids in consistently replicating experiments, supporting reliable research.
-Notwithstanding the mounting interest in data pipelines, authors such as Anil et al. [@Anil] concentrate on the optimisation of big data processing through sophisticated scheduling techniques that minimise energy consumption and latency.
+Notwithstanding the mounting interest in data pipelines, authors such as Mathew et al. (2024) concentrate on the optimisation of big data processing through sophisticated scheduling techniques that minimise energy consumption and latency.
 While their work also aims to optimise resource utilisation in data centres, its core emphasis is on the algorithmic enhancement of scheduling mechanisms, rather than on orchestration across different PaaS solutions or on the promotion of coding practices within data pipelines.
 In their 2021 paper, @Daw examine the creation of a framework for automated scaling of resources in cloud environments.
 Their work focuses on aspects of resource allocation based on predictive analytics, with the goal of optimising operational costs and performance.